-The detailed modelling was carried out over a restricted domain where the preliminary modelling indicated that annual mean ammonia concentrations in the proposed scenario could potentially exceed the relevant lower threshold percentage of the relevant Critical Level or Critical Load for the site.
-The domain covers the proposed poultry house and closer parts of the unnamed AWs to the south and south-west.
-At all other receptors considered, the preliminary modelling indicated that ammonia levels (and nitrogen and acid deposition rates) would be below the Natural Resources Wales lower threshold percentage of Critical Level/Load for the designation of the site, or there is no Critical Level or Critical Load applicable.
+The detailed modelling was carried out over a restricted domain that includes closer parts of the Afon Teifi SSSI/SAC and Ty Hen Farm, the area where the preliminary modelling run with a fixed deposition rate indicated that annual mean ammonia concentrations (or nitrogen deposition rates) would potentially exceed the Natural Resources Wales lower threshold of the relevant Critical Level or Critical Load.
+At the other receptors considered, the preliminary modelling runs with a fixed deposition rate indicated that ammonia levels (and nitrogen and acid deposition rates) would be below the Natural Resources Wales lower threshold percentage of Critical Level/Load for the designation of the site.